ZupIT/beagle-docs/content/en/resources/gRPC/beagle-grpc-web.md

 ---

-gRPC is a technology that makes use of the **HTTP 2** protocol, however, this technology is not compatible with the current Web structure, so the structure created uses a Client and a CLI, where the CLI is responsible for handling gRPC connections through a Proxy, written with Go, and the Client is responsible for handling all requests made by Beagle to the Proxy.
+gRPC is a technology that uses the **HTTP 2** protocol, however, this technology is not compatible with the current Web structure.
+So, the new structure created uses a Client and a CLI:
+- The CLI is responsible for handling gRPC connections through a Proxy written with Go
+- The Client is responsible for handling all requests made by Beagle to the Proxy.

 ## Requirements